cyianor/r-compdb/README.md

 1. A full package build including compilation is necessary to generate the compilation database.
+2. This package is purely meant for platforms that support R built with clang, which essentially excludes Windows.
+Rtools is built around GCC and I am not aware of clang being used within the R world on Windows.

-2. Currently, this method only works for packages utilizing the standard R build process, i.e. the only modifications to the build process come in the form of `Makevars`/`Makevars.win`/`Makevars.ucrt`, or the configurable variant `Makevars.in`, in the package’s `src` directory.
+3. Currently, this method only works for packages utilizing the standard R build process, i.e. the only modifications to the build process come in the form of `Makevars`, or the configurable variant `Makevars.in`, in the package’s `src` directory.
 This supports a broad range of packages since it allows for custom `configure` files as long as they do not create a `Makevars` file